SLT-World/SLBr/README.md

 ## SLBr
 SLBr is an open-source, lightweight web browser based on Chromium.
 Built using .NET, WPF & CefSharp (CEF), SLBr provides a browsing experience on par with modern web browsers.

+## Using CefSharp
+CefSharp is a .NET wrapper for the Chromium Embedded Framework (CEF), providing an embedded Chromium browser for WPF and WinForms applications.
+It supports modern web standards, including HTML5, JavaScript, CSS3, WebGL, and HTML5 audio/video.

 ## Notable Features
 - **Modern UI:** A more visually appealing UI compared to older versions.
 - **Ad & Tracker Blocker:** Built-in ad & tracker blocking.